-Event pattern properties It is often possible to identify patterns in the execution of tasks and arrival of events.
-For instance, a system property of this type is the probability of a Task A preempting or preceding Task B. Another system property of this type is the distribution of interarrival times of an aperiodic event.
-For instance, a property could state that 95 % of the observed events of this type arrived between 7-8 ms after the arrival of the last event of that type.
+Pattern properties It is often possible to identify patterns in the scheduling of tasks and in the occurrence of different internal events.
+For instance, a system property of this type could be that a certain fraction of the instances of Task A are preempted by Task B. Another system property of this type could be that a specific internal event always comes in bursts of 5, with 2-3 ms separation between the events within a burst.
 The occurrence of a certain pattern in the execution times of tasks is also a system property that can be used for comparison.